Histosun/SunnyBlog/readme.md

 in your terminal.

 After the server runs.
-Open http://localhost:3000/ in your browser.
+Open http://localhost:3000/ with your browser.

 ### Back end

 The back end uses .net 6.0.
+Open ./blog-bakend/blog.sln with visual studio(2022 recomended).